 - washing your hands after touching infected nails

-- dry your feet well after showering especially between the toes
+- drying your feet well after showering, especially between your toes

 - getting manicures or pedicures from trustworthy salons

 - using your own items for manicures or pedicures

 - reducing your use of artificial nails and nail polish